ng-packagr/ng-packagr/README.md

 ```

 Note: Paths in the `ngPackage` section are resolved relative to the location of the `package.json` file.
+In the above example, `public_api.ts` is the entry file to the library's sources and must be placed next to `package.json` (a sibling in the same folder).

 You can easily run _ng-packagr_ through a npm/yarn script: